KelvinHere/Milestone-FrontEnd/README.md

 * As Bob a previous customer, I want to choose something to eat because I'm hungry.
 * As Charlie, a friend recommended the restaurant, I want to find out where it is so I can visit.
 * As Sue, an allergy sufferer, I want to view the allergens in the food so I don’t have a bad reaction.
-* As Bill, a serial customer, I want to know this week's event, so I can try to win the office delivery draw.
+* As Bill, a serial customer, I want to know this week's event, and I want to try to win the office delivery draw.
 * As Pat, a health conscious person, I want to know the ingredients of my lunch, so I can stay within my nutrition boundaries.
 * As Frank, a shift worker, I want to know the opening hours, so I am not wasting a trip to the restaurant.
 * As Paulie, I want to order without talking to anyone, I want to use the QR code self service option.